 Note: Some of the offers mentioned below may have changed or are no longer be available.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 You can view current offers here.

 Like many of you, I am eagerly awaiting the launch of the new iPhone X at 12:01am Pacific Time on October 27.
 I am long overdue for a phone upgrade and am a sucker for being an early adopter of new tech products.

 Also like many of you, I am a bit concerned about carrying a $999+ device in my pocket day in and day out.
 Particularly when I am on the go or traveling to locations that would cause even the most seasoned tourists to consider wearing one of those absurd money belts.

 Which is why I plan on carrying a backup solution in my pocket.
 Literally.

 I’m talking about automatic cell phone protection, a free perk offered by select credit cards that can help you save a ton of money should your phone decide to stop working, break, or walk off with a new friend.

 More importantly, this perk will prevent you from wearing a money belt and help put your mind at ease.

 Let’s take a look at some of the best options:

-Chase Ink Business Preferred is already one of our favorite credit card offers for October and the cell phone insurance offered by this card only solidifies that choice.
+Chase Ink Business Preferred is already one of our favorite credit cards and the cell phone insurance offered by this card only solidifies that choice.

 Here’s how it works.